Easter Leftovers (Part 1)

 I LOVE cookbooks that have a leftovers section!
 They are so rare!!!
 Of course, after a giant Easter brunch, there’s bound to be some left over!

-Today I made the Perfect Egg Salad and Easter Leftover Sandwich (actually, technically I made the egg salad yesterday) and I plan to make the Scalloped Potatoes with Ham later this week.
+Today I made the Perfect Egg Salad and Easter Leftover Sandwich (click the link to see the full recipe) and I plan to make the Scalloped Potatoes with Ham later this week.

 I don’t think I’ll get to the deviled eggs this year, though.
 But it’s something to try and review next Easter!

 The Egg Salad was very easy to make, and Ree Drummond even included a “cheat” to chop up the hard boiled eggs very quickly…just squish them through a cooling rack!

 Then the rest of the ingredients were added, and it was all mixed together.